 10. Do we both have to be available for post placement visits after birth?

 FAQ's for military families:

-Adopt Triad Consultants, inc. would like to say THANK YOU to our Military families.
+Adopt Triad Consultants, Inc. would like to say THANK YOU to our Military families.
 We know and understand the sacrifice you have made for our country.
 That sacrifice stretches across all parts of a military family's life.
 Starting a family though adoption poses additional hurdles for military families.
-But, we here at Adopt Traid Consultants, inc. would like you to know, we understand.
-Our staff are either military families themselves or work with military families outside the agency.
+But, we here at Adopt Traid Consultants, Inc. would like you to know, we understand.
+Our staff are either military families themselves, veterans or work with military families outside the agency.
 That being said, we are happy to say, we welcome military families.